 Publication of Government Response

-The Defence Committee publishes the Government Response to the Committee's First Report of Session 2016–17, "Russia: Implications for UK defence and security" in its Fourth Special Report of Session 2016–17 (HC 668).
+The Defence Committee publishes the Government Response to the Committee's Fourth Report of Session 2015–16, "An acceptable risk?
+The use of Lariam for military personnel" in its Third Special Report of Session 2016–17 (HC 648).

-- Special Report: Russia: Implications for UK defence and security: Government Response to the Committee's First Report of Session 2016–17
+- Special Report: An acceptable risk?
+The use of Lariam for military personnel: Government Response to the Committee's Fourth Report Session 2015–16

-- Special Report: Russia: Implications for UK defence and security: Government Response to the Committee's First Report of Session 2016–17 (PDF 200KB)
+- Special Report: An acceptable risk?
+The use of Lariam for military personnel: Government Response to the Committee's Fourth Report Session 2015–16 (PDF 176KB)

 - Defence Committee